anooruddh/devops/k8s-readme.md

 # Editing an existing docker image

-### Pull nginx:latest, go inside its container,modify nginx html file located at /usr/share/nginx/html/index.html, come out of container, runit commit on container to a new image, tag new image to push into your own docker repository.
+### Pull nginx:latest, go inside its container,modify nginx html file located at /usr/share/nginx/html/index.html, come out of container, run commit on container to a new image, tag new image to push into your own docker repository.

 	    			sudo docker pull ubuntu
 	    			sudo docker images